 Throughout each route, riders will enjoy fully-stocked rest stops and a variety of cyclist support services including law enforcement, professional medical services, SAG vehicles, roving bike mechanics, and ride guides.

-Proceeds from the event will benefit City House – a nonprofit agency in Collin County that has been protecting and sheltering local youth since 1988.
+Proceeds from the event will benefit City House – a nonprofit agency in Collin County that has been protecting and sheltering abused and homeless youth since 1988.

 “This is the 23rd year for the Collin Classic and we are anticipating the best ride we have ever had,” said Collin Classic Ride Director Teresa Keenan.
 “We are building upon the tradition of this great event with added amenities that are focused on the riders’ overall experience.
 Our goal is to be one of the top rides in North Texas and we are very excited about where we are headed.”

 “The Andrea-Mennen Family Foundation is proud to be associated with City House and their fantastic efforts to help homeless, abused and neglected children in Collin County,” said Rudy Andrea, president of TAFF.
 “Children are our most valuable resource and we need to protect them.
 City House has been helping kids for over 25 years and they really make an impact on our community.
 Their efforts mirror what our foundation is all about – kids and family.”

-Registration is not yet active but will open soon.
+Registration is open now.
 Early registration runs through May 1, with a reduced registration fee of $35 for riders who sign up prior to that date.
 The fee goes to $40 per rider after that through June 13, with a $45 fee per rider for those who sign up on event day.
 Children (12 and younger) are $20 through June 14.
+Click here to register.

 All registered riders receive complimentary Crazy Water throughout the ride, as well as free refreshments at the finish line, including free EAS protein Sports Nutrition bars.
 T-shirts are guaranteed for the first 3,000 registered riders.